-- 18.1 The arbitral Tribunal shall consist of three arbitrators with relevant expertise or experience in public international law, international trade and international investment law, or the resolution of disputes arising under international trade or international investment agreements.
-They shall be independent of, and not be affiliated with or take instructions from a disputing party or the government of a Party with regard to trade and investment matters.
-Arbitrators shall not take instructions from any organisation, government or disputing party with regard to matters related to the dispute. - 18.2 One arbitrator shall be appointed by each of the disputing parties and the third arbitrator ("Presiding Arbitrator") shall be appointed by agreement of the co-arbitrators and the disputing parties. - 18.3 If a Tribunal has not been constituted within one hundred twenty days (120) days from the date that a Claim is submitted to arbitration under this Article, the appointing authority under this Article shall be the following: - a. in case of an arbitration submitted under ICSID Convention or the ICSID Additional Facility Rules, the Secretary-General of ICSID; - b. in case of an arbitration submitted under the UNCITRAL Rules, the Secretary-General of the Permanent Court of Arbitration;
+18.1 Unless otherwise agreed by the disputing parties within 30 days from the date of receipt of the notice of arbitration, the Tribunal shall consist of three arbitrators with relevant expertise or experience in public international law, international trade and international investment law, or the resolution of disputes arising under international trade or international investment agreements.

+18.2 The arbitrators shall be independent of, and not be affiliated with or take instructions from a disputing party or the government of a Party with regard to trade and investment matters.
+Arbitrators shall not take instructions from any organisation, government or disputing party with regard to matters related to the dispute.

+18.3 One arbitrator shall be appointed by each of the disputing parties and the third arbitrator ("Presiding Arbitrator") shall be appointed by agreement of the co-arbitrators and the disputing parties.

+18.4 If the Tribunal has not been constituted within one hundred twenty (120) days from the date that a claim is submitted to arbitration under this Article, the appointing authority under this Article shall be the following:

+a) in case of an arbitration submitted under ICSID Convention or the ICSID Additional Facility Rules, the Secretary-General of ICSID; b) in case of an arbitration submitted under the UNCITRAL Arbitration Rules, the Secretary-General of the Permanent Court of Arbitration;

-Provided that if the appointing authority referred to is sub-paragraph (a) or (b) of Article 18.3 is a national of a Party, the appointing authority shall be in the following order: the President, the Vice-President or the next most senior Judge of the International Court of Justice who is not a national of either Party.
+Provided that if the appointing authority referred to in sub-paragraph (b) of paragraph 4 of this Article, is a national of a Party, the appointing authority shall be in the following order: the President, the Vice-President or the next most senior Judge of the International Court of Justice who is not a national of either Party.

-18.4 The appointing authority shall appoint in her/his discretion and after consultation with the disputing parties, the arbitrator or arbitrators not yet appointed.
+18.5 The appointing authority shall appoint in her/his discretion and after consultation with the disputing parties, the arbitrator or arbitrators not yet appointed.